Skip to content

 • Carbon Footprint: Cement production accounts for approximately 7–8% of global CO₂ emissions.

-• Resource Use: Requires large amounts of sand, gravel, and water.
+• Resource Use: Requires large quantities of sand, gravel, and water.

-• Recyclability: Can be crushed and reused as aggregate, though quality decreases compared to virgin materials.
+• Recyclability: Concrete can be crushed and reused as aggregate, though with reduced quality.

-• Innovations: Development of green concrete, low-carbon cement alternatives, and supplementary cementitious materials (fly ash, slag, silica fume).
+• Innovations: Advances include green concrete, low-carbon cement, and the use of fly ash, slag, and silica fume.

 Advantages and Limitations